About our writer

 Other participants attended a talk given by the (quite famous) Nigel Warburton, a freelance philosopher best known for the podcast Philosophy Bites (which has had over 33 million downloads worldwide).
 His writing has also been published in many newspapers and magazines, including The Guardian and Economist.
 This skill in communicating complex and abstract ideas in a fun, accessible way, is best illustrated by the fact that Katy Perry was recently photographed reading a book he authored!
 Students were thoroughly stimulated by his talk, which centred around different conceptions of freedom (political, metaphysical and neurological) – and Warburton himself was highly impressed by the competence of questions he received afterwards.

-Here at Cambridge Immerse, we do our best as Mentors to teach and guide our students through what is undeniably one of the most formative, but also disarmingly uncertain periods of their lives.
+Here at Immerse Education, we do our best as Mentors to teach and guide our students through what is undeniably one of the most formative, but also disarmingly uncertain periods of their lives.
 Yet as the week progresses and students begin to open up, we find ourselves continually surprised and impressed by the remarkable ambition, maturity and talent that they exhibit at such a young age.